 Effective April 21, 2014, the Abercrombie family regained full ownership of Abercrombie Academy.
-Abercrombie prides itself with high academic standards, highly qualified and trained teaching staff, and a small student/teacher ratio.
-We look forward to continuing our traditions of hands-on learning with our STEM curriculum, field trips, guest speakers, musical performances and extracurricular activities that set our school apart.
-Abercrombie is accredited by TAAPS and affiliated with PSIA, Duke TIP Program, STEM Education Coalition and the Anti-Defamation League as a No Place for Hate school.
-We encourage our parents to become involved in our PTO and PSIA competitions.
+Abercrombie prides itself with high academic standards, highly qualified and trained teachers, and a small student/teacher ratio.
+We look forward to continuing our traditions of hands-on learning with our STEM-based curriculum, field trips, guest speakers, musical performances and extracurricular activities that set our school apart.
+Abercrombie is accredited by the Texas Alliance of Accredited Private Schools (TAAPS) and affiliated with PSIA, Duke University Talent Identification Program (TIP), STEM Education Coalition, and the Anti-Defamation League as a No Place for Hate campus.
+We are proud of our students exemplary standardized test scores, and encourage our parents to become involved in our PTO and PSIA competitions.
+Our summer camps are a great way to keep your mind sharp, have fun and meet new friends.
 GO ABERCROMBIE ARMADILLOS!

 This is a safe place to share your honest opinions of a school, whether good or bad.